 Ibuprofen is an NSAID, a non-steroidal anti-inflamatory.
 It is a more effective pain killer and anti-inflammatory than aspirin or acetaminophen.
 It interferes with blood clotting but only while it is in the system.
 Chronic use can cause bleeding, ulceration, and perforation of the stomach.
 It can cause fluid retention and decreased blood flow to the kidneys, so is more risky to use in the elderly, with heart or kidney disease, or with diuretics.
 The dose is 15-60 mg/lb 2-4 times a day.
 Lower doses are for analgesia, higher for inflammation.

-You can use you can either crush up a tablet or use liquid baby medications if they do not contain sorbitol, an artificial sweetener that rats hate.
-Sorbitol will be listed under the inactive ingredients.
+You can use you can either crush up a tablet or use liquid baby medications.
 Most rats like berry flavored Motrin.
 To figure out the dose, look on the bottle to see how many mg/ml.
 Figure out how many ml to use to give your rat the proper number of mg.
 It’s a good idea to give the rat a treat afterwards to mask the bad aftertaste that may cause your rat to refuse the medication the second time.

-To mix in food, mix the powder well and divide into little piles, each containing the proper dose.
-Then you can scrape a pile into the food.
+The typical ibuprofen caplet is 200 mg.
+Since the dose per lb for inflammation is 60 mg, the caplet contains about three 1-lb doses.
+Depending on the weight of your rat, you would adjust up or down.
+So for a 1-lb rat, cut the caplet into thirds.
+Grind up the dose into a fine powder on a small plate with a spoon and scrape into some soft food.
 Some suggestions include baby food, pudding, mashed avocado, yogurt, brown sugar and carob powder, honey, peanut butter mixed with jelly, moistened graham cracker, non-fat cream cheese, margarine, Nutri-Cal, pasta sauce, and as a last resort, ice cream, frosting, cheesecake, or even butterscotch or chocolate syrup!
 Use only enough food to mask the taste of the medicine so your rat will eat it all immediately.
 Adding a bit of salt will help counter the bitter flavor of medicines.
 If your rat refuses to eat the doctored food voluntarily, those in paste form can be smeared on his mouth, or even on the backs of his ears so he will groom the paste off and eat it.

 Heat Stroke